muhammad-rafi/cisco-nso-docker/learn_nso/ned_add_into_nso.md

 murafi@MURAFI-M-VC10:packages$
 ```

-### Step 2: Copy `ncs-5.5-cisco-iosxr-7.33.tar.gz` to your CWS from your local machine (macbook in my case)
+### Step 3: Copy `ncs-5.5-cisco-iosxr-7.33.tar.gz` to your CWS from your local machine (macbook in my case)

-Delete all the other files except `ncs-5.5-cisco-iosxr-7.33.tar.gz` and copy it over to your CWS or Ubuntu box where your NSO service or docker is running.
+Delete all the other files except `ncs-5.5-cisco-iosxr-7.33.tar.gz` and copy it over to your CWS or Ubuntu box where your NSO instance or docker is running.

 ```bash
 murafi@MURAFI-M-VC10:packages$ scp ncs-5.5-cisco-iosxr-7.33.tar.gz expert@localhost:~/nso/packages/